tkn-tub/ns3-gym/src/lte/doc/source/lte-rlc-design.rst

 The MAC service interface is divided into two parts:

-  * ``MacSapProvider`` service part is provided by the MAC layer and used by the upper RLC layer and
+  * the ``MacSapProvider`` part is provided by the MAC layer and used by the upper RLC layer and
-  * ``MacSapUser`` service part is provided by the upper RLC layer and used by the MAC layer.
+  * the ``MacSapUser``  part is provided by the upper RLC layer and used by the MAC layer.

 MAC Service Primitives
 ^^^^^^^^^^^^^^^^^^^^^^